-First type setrand(1): this resets the random seed (to make sure we get the exact same results).
-Now type where A is the same polynomial as before.
-You don't want to see the output clutter a number of screens so don't forget the semi-colon.
-(Well if you want to, it's about three screenful in this case, but may require several MegaBytes for larger degrees.)
-A word of warning: both the bnf and all results obtained from it are conditional at this point; the bnf will need to be certified before the following statements become actual theorems.
-An intermediate possibility is to type something like
+First type setrand(1): this resets the random seed (to make sure we and you get the exact same results).
+Now type where NF is the same number field as before.
+You do not want to see the output clutter a number of screens so don't forget the semi-colon.
+(Well if you insist, it is about three screenful in this case, but may require several Megabytes for larger degrees.)
+Note that NF is now expressed in terms of the variable y, to avoid later problems with variable priorities.

 '''

-bnf = bnfinit(A);
+bnf = bnfinit(NF);

 '''